Post-buckling behaviour of a growing elastic rod: Buckling and post-buckling behaviour

 For given parameters $\widehat{k}$ and $\widehat{L}_0$, the weakly nonlinear analysis enables us to determine the type of pitchfork bifurcation simply by computing the sign of $K_1$.
 Figure \ref{fig:pitchforkchange} shows the regions in $\widehat{k}$-$\widehat{L}_0$ space where supercritical and subcritical pitchforks occur.
 Note that despite having an explicit expression for $K_1$, the actual computation of its value was done numerically as it requires root finding for the eigenvalue $\gamma^*$.
 Hence, to produce Figure \ref{fig:pitchforkchange} we computed $K_1$ over a discrete grid in the $\widehat{k}$-$\widehat{L}_0$ plane.
 The transition boundary was then verified at several points through numerical path following in \texttt{AUTO-07p}.

-Unexpectedly, we do not find a simple monotonic transition boundary, as seen in similar studies \cite{Hutchinson2013}, but rather an intricate pattern with an oscillatory structure that, to our knowledge, has not been reported before.
+Unexpectedly, we do not find a simple monotonic transition boundary, as seen in similar studies \cite{Hutchinson2013}, but rather an intricate pattern with an oscillatory structure.
 This structure implies that multiple transitions between super- and subcritical buckling can occur for a fixed $\widehat{k}$ and varying $\widehat{L}_0$ (or vice versa); that is, simply increasing the length of the rod monotonically can create repeated transitions between super- and subcritical bifurcation.
-For an infinite rod, the transition can be computed as $\widehat{k} \approx 0.38196$ (see \ref{sec:pitchforkinfinitedomain}); this point is included as a dashed, horizontal line in Figure \ref{fig:pitchforkchange}, and it appears that as $\widehat{L}_0\to\infty$, the oscillations dampen and the transition boundary approaches this constant value.
+For an infinite rod, the transition can be computed as $\widehat{k} \approx 0.38196$ (see Appendix \ref{sec:pitchforkinfinitedomain}); this point is included as a dashed, horizontal line in Figure \ref{fig:pitchforkchange}, and it appears that as $\widehat{L}_0\to\infty$, the oscillations dampen and the transition boundary approaches this constant value.
 By contrast, as $\widehat{L}_0$ decreases, the oscillation amplitude increases, although the slenderness assumption of the rod breaks down as $\widehat{L}_0\sim O(1)$.
-Whether the non-monotonic structure in the intermediate region, which still has oscillations of moderate amplitude, has an intuitive explanation, or whether it can be observed physically, are interesting open questions, but ones that we postpone for future study.